aertslab/RcisTarget/README.md

 # RcisTarget
 RcisTarget is an R-package to identify transcription factor (TF) binding motifs over-represented on a gene list.

+The main version of the package will be submitted Bioconductor.
-To install from R:
+To install this development version, you can run the following commands from R:
 ```
 library(devtools)
 install_github("aertslab/RcisTarget")
 ```

-A tutorial is available at: [vignettes/RcisTarget.Rmd](https://github.com/aertslab/RcisTarget/blob/master/vignettes/RcisTarget.Rmd).
+A tutorial (vignette) is available in the package ([vignettes/RcisTarget.Rmd](https://github.com/aertslab/RcisTarget/blob/master/vignettes/RcisTarget.Rmd)).
-Note that this vignette is meant to be run from R. On Github, the R code will not be interpreted (and therefore it will not be rendered propperly).
+Note that this vignette is meant to be run from R. Therefore, opening it directly from Github website will not render it propperly (the R code will not be interpreted).
 A HTML version of this tutorial is in available the folder 'tutorial_html'